ableinc/pydotenvs/README.md

 Options:
   -f, --envpath PATH      Location of .env file, defaults to .env in current
                           working directory  [required]
+  -n, --newpath PATH      Location of new .env file that you would like to
+                          transfer old env file variables to -t, --transfer BOOLEAN  This must be true if you would like to transfer.
+                          --newpath is required as well.
+  -p, --preserve BOOLEAN  True or False whether or not to preserve existing
+                          envs during transfer
   -c, --command TEXT      Run a command that requires local enviornment
                           variables for one instance -l, --loadobj BOOLEAN   Load .env file as object instead of environment